M-6 motorway (Pakistan)

-The M-6 Motorway, or the Karachi port-Sukkur–Hyderabad Motorway, is a pending motorway project in Pakistan.
+The M-6 Motorway, or the Sukkur–Hyderabad Motorway, is a pending motorway project in Pakistan.
 It will connect Karachi port to Sukkur via Hyderabad.
-The 306 km long M-6 motorway is the only missing vital link of North to South connectivity, i.e. from Karachi to Peshawar.
+The 306-kilometre (190 mi) long M-6 motorway is the only missing vital link of North to South connectivity, i.e. from Karachi to Peshawar.
 The motorway will cost approximately $1.7 billion to build.
-The M-6 will be a six-lane motorway with a design speed of 120 km/hour, 89 bridges, 15 interchanges and 243 underpasses.
+The M-6 will be a six-lane motorway with a design speed of 120 km/h (75 mph), 89 bridges, 15 interchanges and 243 underpasses.

-As M-10 motorway is being upgraded to an 8-lane motorway and will be extended to a new 134km long Motorway constructed through the Khirthar mountain range, connecting to the M-6 Motorway at Jamshoro.
+As M-10 motorway is being upgraded to an 8-lane motorway and will be extended to a new 134.0 km long Motorway constructed through the Khirthar mountain range, connecting to the M-6 Motorway at Jamshoro.

 The project is to be built as part of the larger Eastern Alignment of the China–Pakistan Economic Corridor (CPEC).

 Planned time to complete this 296 km long motorway is 29 months.
-China State Construction Engineering won the project after bidding process in May 2017, while the ground work was anticipated to start by August 2017 and finish by December 2019.
+China State Construction Engineering had initially won the project after bidding process in May 2017, while the ground work was anticipated to start by August 2017 and finish by December 2019.
 However, the project faced delays which meant that work could not start for several years.
+This therefore also meant original centralized framework was abandoned.
+The National Highway Authority (NHA) subsequently canceled the blanket contract and completely restructured the project into a decentralized Public-Private Partnership (PPP) model.
+To prevent foreign monopoly controls and accelerate mobilization, the 306-kilometre corridor was divided into five independent geographic sections, allowing domestic contractors and local engineering teams to take over the civil works and execution.

 On 13 December 2022, Prime Minister Shehbaz Sharif formally laid the foundation stone of the project.
 It is planned to be completed in 30 months.

 History

 All the other segments of 1650 km Peshawar–Karachi Motorway(PKM) have been completed except Hyderabad–Sukkur Motorway section of PKM.
 63% land acquisition has been completed.
-Planned time to complete this 306 km long motorway project is 28 months.
+Planned time to complete this 306-kilometre (190 mi) long motorway project is 28 months.